-3 Stability of the System, and Cutsets
+3 Stability of the system, and cutsets

 Let L(t) be the total number of tips in the system at time t.
-One expects that the stochastic process L(t) remains $stable^9$.
+One expects that the stochastic process L(t) remains $stable^9$ .
 More precisely, one expects the process to be positive recurrent, see Sections 4.4 and 6.5 of [11] for formal definitions.
-In particular, positive recurrence implies that the limit of $\mathbb{P}[L(t) = k]$ as $t \to \infty$ should exist and be positive for all $k \geq 1$.
+In particular, positive recurrence implies that the limit of $\mathbb{P}[L(t) = k]$ as $t \to \infty$ should exist and be positive for all $k \geq 1$ .
 Intuitively, we expect that L(t) should fluctuate around a constant value, and not escape to infinity.
 If L(t) were to escape to infinity, many unapproved transactions would be left behind.

 To analyze the stability properties of L(t), we need to make some assumptions.
 One assumption is that transactions are issued by a large number of roughly independent entities, so the process of incoming transactions can be modeled by a Poisson point process (cf. e.g. Section 5.3 of [11]).
-Let λ be the rate of that Poisson process.
+Let $\lambda$ be the rate of that Poisson process.
 For simplicity, let us assume that this rate remains constant in time.
-Assume that all devices have approximately the same computing power, and let h(L, N) be the average time a device needs to perform calculations that are required to issue a transaction in the case where there are L tips and the total number of transactions is N. Then, let us assume that all nodes behave in the following way: to issue a transaction, a node chooses two tips at random and approves them.
+Assume that all devices have approximately the same computing power, and let h be the average time a device needs to perform calculations that are required to issue a transaction.
+Then, let us assume that all nodes behave in the following way: to issue a transaction, a node chooses two tips at random and approves them.
 It should be observed that, in general, it is not a good idea for the "honest nodes" to adopt this strategy because it has a number of practical disadvantages.
 In particular, it does not offer enough protection against "lazy" or malicious nodes (see Section 4.1 below).
 On the other hand, we still consider this model since it is simple to analyze, and may provide insight into the system's behavior for more complicated tip selection strategies.
-For this simple strategy, one may assume that the Poisson flows of approvals to each tip are independent, and have rate $2\lambda/L$.
-This follows from Proposition 5.3 of [11], which says that if we independently classify each event of a Poisson process according to a list of possible subtypes, then the processes of events of each subtype are independent Poisson processes.
-Therefore,

-9Under an additional assumption that the process is time-homogeneous.
+$^9\mathrm{Under}$ an additional assumption that the process is time-homogeneous.